 Cleaning your cloth mask

-Cloth masks should be thrown away if they are damaged or hard to breathe through, and you should throw them away if you believe your mask has been contaminated.
+Cloth masks should be thrown away if they are damaged or hard to breathe through.

 Download the handy chart below to make sure you follow the Do’s and Don’ts of wearing a mask.Download PDF